Models as Approximations II: A Model-Free Theory of Parametric Regression: Targets of Estimation: Regression Functionals

-In a similar vein, in a model-robust theory of observational (as opposed to causal) association, there is no concept of ``omitted variables bias.''
+A further point is that in a model-robust theory of observational (as opposed to causal) association, there is no concept of ``omitted variables bias.''
 There are only regressions with more or fewer regressor variables, none of which being ``true'' but some being more useful or insightful than others.
 Slopes in a larger regression are distinct from the slopes in a smaller regression.
 It is a source of conceptual confusion to write the slope of the $j$'th regressor as $\beta_j$, irrespective of what the other regressors are.
 In more careful notation one indexes slopes with the set of selected regressors $M$ as well, $\beta_{j \cdot M}$, as is done of necessity in work on post-selection inference (e.g., Berk et al.~2013) .
 Thus the linear slopes $\beta_{j \cdot M}$ and $\beta_{j \cdot M'}$ for the $j$'th regressor, when it is contained in both of two regressor sets $M \neq M'$, should be considered as distinct regression functionals.
-If $M \subset M'$, then $\beta_{j \cdot M'} - \beta_{j \cdot M}$ is not a bias but a difference between two regression functionals.
-If it is small in magnitude, it indicates that the difference in adjustment between $M$ and $M'$ is immaterial for the $j$'th regressor.
-If $\beta_{j \cdot M'}$ and $\beta_{j \cdot M}$ are very different with opposite signs, there is a case of Simpson's paradox for this regressor.
+The difference $\beta_{j \cdot M'} - \beta_{j \cdot M}$ is not a bias but a difference between two regression functionals.
+If it is zero, it indicates that the difference in adjustment between $M$ and $M'$ is immaterial for the $j$'th regressor.
+If $\beta_{j \cdot M'}$ and $\beta_{j \cdot M}$ are very different with opposite signs, there exists a case of Simpson's paradox for this regressor.

-It should further be noted that regression functionals depend on the full joint distribution~$\PofYandX$ of the response and the regressors, not just the conditional response distribution~$\PofYgivenX$.
-Conventional regression parameters characterize only the conditional response distribution by assuming it to be of the form $\PofYgivenX = \Qmodel$, while the regressor distribution $\PofX$ is sidelined as ancillary.
-That the ancillarity argument for the regressors is not valid under conditions of misspecification was documented in Part~I, Section~4.
-In the following Section~\ref{sec:well-specification} this fact will be the basis of a new concept of misspecification for regression functionals.
+It should be noted that regression functionals generally depend on the full joint distribution~$\PofYandX$ of the response {\em and} the regressors.
+Conventional regression parameters describe the conditional response distribution only under correct specification, $\PofYgivenX = \Qmodel$, while the regressor distribution $\PofX$ is sidelined as ancillary.
+That the ancillarity argument for the regressors is not valid under misspecification was documented in Part~I, Section~4.
+In the following sections this fact will be the basis of the notion of well-specification of regression functionals.

+Finally, we state the following to avoid misunderstandings: In the present work, the objective is not to recommend particular regression functionals, but to point out the freedoms we have in choosing them and the conceptual clarifications we need when using them.